isomerpages/moh-upec/_our-work/PEC Data & Analysis/Collaborative Projects.md

 <p>Initiated island-wide on August 5, 2024.</p>
 </li>
 <li>
-<p>A collaboration between Unit for Pre-hospital Emergency Care (UPEC), Singapore
+<p>A collaboration between the Unit for Pre-hospital Emergency Care (UPEC),
-Civil Defence Force (SCDF) and Laerdal Medical.</p>
+Singapore Civil Defence Force (SCDF) and Laerdal Medical.</p>
 </li>
 <li>
 <p>Enhances dispatcher-assisted CPR teamwork between the dispatcher and the
 community first responder.</p>
 </li>
 <li>
-<p>SCDF dispatcher can see responder’s CPR performance and quality via video
+<p>The SCDF dispatcher can enhance the quality of the responder’s CPR performance
-and compression data in real-time, empowering them to coach the responder better.</p>
+via video while collecting compression data in real-time, empowering them to coach the responder better.</p>
 </li>
 </ul>
 <div class="isomer-image-wrapper">